marcoacb/MacroReports/README.md

 - Visualizations: line charts, bar charts, doughnut charts.

 ## Sample Data
-The dashboard uses sample data from the `example_dataset.csv` file.
-This dataset includes information on sales, customers, and products.
+An example of the data used for this project is found in the repository. `Sample Data/SampleData - MacroReports.xlsx` file.
+Most of the data was intentionally deleted.

-## Usage
+## Code Snippets
 ### Sheet 1: Executive Summary
 The Executive Summary sheet provides an overview of the most important data, including:
 - **Key Performance Indicators (KPIs)**: Displays the most relevant KPIs such as total sales, number of customers, etc.